NobootRecord/Ultrafuck/README.md

 * **Urban Müller**\
 Original Brainfuck author
 * **[nlasted](https://github.com/nlasted)**\
-Helped with switching to Linux :)
+Helped with switching to Linux :penguin:

+If you have noticed some bugs and errors when working with the program, immediately contact me!
+I will be glad to help you and fix program code bugs :wink:

 <br><br>